mokdevel/DarcMods/DarcMissionsCompatFF/README.md

 ## Next release (unreleased)

-..empty..
+... empty ...

+## 20251025
+Main features:
 * Crashsite helicopters and convoys are not despawning.
   NOTE: The cleanup code for wrecks is triggered when first player joins.
 This may remove currently existing helicopters and/or convoys.
-Only happens once.
+Only happens once at startup.
 * Mission completion gives a reward.
 The current implementation gives a static 500 to share.
 To be improved in the future.
+* Support for British Forces - if you're using the faction, delete dc_enemyList.json to get an updated one.

 ## 20251023
 A new mod for compatibility with Freedom Fighters.
 First release.